Argonne-National-Laboratory/MaximinOPF.jl/README.md

 # CAPS.jl

 ## Overview
-CAPS.jl is a Julia/JuMP package for modeling N-k Contingency Analysis in Power Systems.
-This package creates a maximin optimization model that maximizes the minimum system infeasibility by modeling an attacker and a defender of the power system operator.
-For a given budget K, the attacker finds a set of critical assets that maximizes the total system infeasibility to the system, whereas the defender minimizes the damage from the attack.
-The formulations supported for the underlying power system include the SDP and SOCP relaxations and DC approximation of the optimal power flow.
+CAPS.jl is a Julia/JuMP package for modeling N-k Contingency Analysis in Power Systems (CAPS), which creates a maxmin model where an attacker seeks to maximize system infeasibility subject to 1) a given attack budget of K network assets (typically lines and transformers) and 2) the assumed optimal defense response of the power system operator.
+The power flow system is modeled according to various formulations based on relaxations or approxiations of the equations governing line/transformer power flow, which include the SDP and SOCP relaxations, and the DC or other linear approximation of the power flow equations.

 ## Getting Started